 Another remarkable find is a wooden whisk, dated to the 11th century AD.
 Such whisks are still in use in Norway today.
 Our whisk is pointed at one end, which is not the normal shape.
 This leads us to believe that it may have served a secondary purpose, such as a tent peg.

 Walking sticks, complete or broken, are quite common at Lendbreen.
-One of them carried a runic inscription with the name of its owner – Joar.
+One of them carried a runic inscription with the name of its owner – Ivar.
 The type of runes and the radiocarbon date of the stick both point to the 11th century AD.

 The history of the pass

 The radiocarbon dates of the finds tell us that people started using the pass around AD 300.
-There are no transport-related finds earlier than this, and it is unlikely that earlier finds could have been lost due to exposure.
+There are no transport-related finds earlier than this, and it is unlikely that earlier finds were lost due to exposure.
 The pass area contains a number of other finds earlier than AD 300, such as a 4000-year-old bear skull and a Bronze Age arrow.
 Since they are preserved, earlier travel-related finds should also still be present.

 The AD 300 start date fits well with what we know about human activity in the surrounding areas, mainly based on pollen analysis.
 Human impact on the landscape, both in the valleys and in the mountains, increased around this time.
 The use of the pass is thus linked to increasing economic activity in the region.